Matthew-Burkard/chromaformatter/README.md

 # Chroma Logging
-### A wrapper for the standard python logging module to add color.
+### A wrapper to add color to the standard python logging module.

 ![Demo](docs/chroma_demo.png)